 Saint Leon sur Vezere is listed as one of the 'most beautiful villages of France'.

 The Vezere Valley itself is, of course, the cradle of civilisation in Europe, so there are a large number of caves and prehistoric dwellings to explore in the region. - not least, the renowned Lascaux II Caves which are close by at Montignac (see Dordogne caves section).

-Map of Saint-Leon-sur-Vezere with highlights and places to visit
+Map of Saint-Leon-sur-Vezere with places to visit

 This page in French: Saint-Leon-sur-Vezere (version Francais)